--The breach occurs due to the proposed first floor addition (as acceptable under WLEP and the WDCP).
-The breach is minor (3.1%) and well setback from the side boundaries.

--Articulation of the design has been thought of by terracing the design which minimises the appearance of bulk and scale when viewed from public places, Coupled with the existing tree lined steetscape and shrubs creating a visual break between adjacent dwellings.

--There is adequate separation between dwellings so there is sufficient ventilation and open space to not appear 'crowded' or over-developed.
-The breach will not contribute to any additional perceived overshadowing of adjoining properties in this case, the non-compliance occurs within part of the roofed area of the dwelling, the extent of overshadowing is non material as noted on submitted plans.

--Demolition of the existing ridge line results in some reduced bulk and compensates for the minor breach -The proposal does not result in any unreasonable loss of privacy or over shadowing as detailed in submitted Statement of Environmental effects to private open space as noted above with existing trees/vegetation creating a visual break minimising any privacy concerns.

--There is no impact on the coastal or bushland environment

--The proposed development does not introduce the need for demolition of existing dwellings resulting in any potential requirement for cut and fill.

--Existing site constraints include the home being built up off the ground due to the slope of the locale gives rise to the non compliance.
-From the road frontage the site falls steeply to the east at approximately 15 to 25 degrees before flatting out to the front of the residence to a moderate slope before the rear boundary with a cross slope to the south east at approximately 10 to 20 degrees.
+- -The breach occurs due to the proposed first floor addition (as acceptable under WLEP and the WDCP).
+The breach is minor (3.7%) and well setback from the side boundaries. - -Where the breach occurs articulation has been introduced into the design of the First floor addition by "stepping in" and "terracing" the external walls, Inclusion of an open deck provides visual relief of the First Floor Addition when viewed from public and private places. - -There is adequate separation between dwellings so there is sufficient ventilation and open space to not appear 'crowded' or over-developed.
+The breach will not contribute to any additional perceived overshadowing of adjoining properties in this case, the non-compliance occurs within part of the roofed area of the dwelling, the extent of overshadowing is non material as shadowing is predominately contained to the rear garden of 29 Woodbine street and casting onto Bangaroo Street whilst moderately extending into the rear garden of the neighbouring home at 31 Woodbine street between 9am and 12pm. - -Demolition of the existing ridge line results in some reduced bulk and compensates for the minor breach - -The proposal does not result in any unreasonable loss of privacy or over shadowing as detailed in submitted Statement of Environmental effects to private open space as noted above with existing trees/vegetation creating a visual break minimising any privacy concerns. - -There is no impact on the coastal or bushland environment - -The proposed development does not introduce the need for demolition of existing dwellings resulting in any potential requirement for cut and fill. - -Existing site constraints include the home being built up off the ground due to the slope of the locale gives rise to the non compliance.

-When taking into consideration the scale and form of surrounding developments the proposal is considered appropriate in this case and will be readily absorbed into the built environment and landscaped setting of the locality.
+When taking into consideration the scale and form of surrounding developments the proposal is considered appropriate in this case and will be readily absorbed into the built environment and landscaped setting of the locality which consists of 1 and 2 storey residential dwellings, Multilevel Residential apartments and Local shopping precinct.
 Existing trees, vegetation and Boundary fences will be maintained keeping the streetscape consistent.
 It is reasonably concluded that "there are sufficient environmental planning grounds to justify contravening the development standard" in this instance.